Cox Rings and Algebraic Maps

 \subsection{Acknowledgments}

 This paper is based on my master thesis.
 I would like to thank my advisor, Jaros\l{}aw Buczy\'{n}ski, for introducing me to this topic and many helpful discussions that broaden my understanding of the related material.
-While writing the thesis I was supported by the Polish National Science Center (NCN), project 2013/11/D/ST1/02580 "Morphisms and diagonals of Mori Dream Spaces, phylogenetics, and applications of Cox rings".
+While writing the thesis I was supported by the Polish National Science Center (NCN), projects 2013/11/D/ST1/02580 and 2013/08/A/ST1/00804.